Peer Effects in Labor Market Training: Results

 \section{Results}

-This section presents and discusses the results of the analysis in four parts.
+This section presents and discusses the results of the analysis in three parts.
 First, I examine the effects of an increase in the average predicted peer employability on individual labor market outcomes after program start.
 Second, I investigate whether there is effect heterogeneity with respect to own employability.
-Third, I test for non-linearities in the peer effects and estimate a model including the shares of individuals in different quintiles of the employability distribution.
-Fourth, I assess whether the degree of homogeneity within a group matters by including the group's standard deviation of employability.
-All of the analyzes are run separately by program type.
-Standard errors are clustered at the course level.
+Third, I decompose peer effects into knowledge spillover and competition effects.
+All of the analyses are run separately by program type.
+Standard errors are clustered at the course level.\footnote{I do not correct standard errors for the imprecision coming from the estimated employability scores.
+The reason is that there exists no theoretically recognized procedure for how to do it.
+Bootstrapping is not feasible for nearest neighbour matching \citep{Abadie2008}.
+Furthermore, I rely on two different samples for the estimation of the employability and the peer effects model.
+The results are robust to clustering at the level of providers.
+See Appendix figure \ref{fig:rob_se}.}